 Among the vampyric community are persons who identify as medical sanguine vampyres.
 Rather than viewing the consumption of blood as a good way to acquire exogenous human prana, “medsangs” believe they have an undiscovered clinical affliction which necessitates the consumption of human blood.

 Now, let’s say the medsangs are right.
 Let’s say they do need human blood– for all I know, they really do.
 Debunking pseudoscience is not what my blog is about, and frankly, I wouldn’t tell someone that they’re making something like that up on principle alone.
-With that said, Medsangs have lumped what they say is a clinical disease in desperate need of scientific research together with a magickal paradigm and a videogame fandom.
-If they aren’t full of shit, they have made the worst decision they possibly could.
+With that said, medsangs have lumped what they say is a clinical disease in desperate need of scientific research together with a magickal paradigm and a videogame fandom.
+If they aren’t full of shit, they have made the worst decision they possibly could have.

 So what the fuck does a Christian who self-medicates with human blood have in common with a vampyric magickian?
 How can those two demographics even stand being around one another in the first place?
 The answer is fashion, roleplay, and BDSM.